 Since it was planted in 2007, the vineyard has been managed according to a no-till philosophy.
 By leaving the soils unopened and by eschewing synthetic fertilizers, herbicides and fungicides, we ensure that the complex mycelium living beneath the soil is undisturbed.
 This ‘world wide web’ of the fungi kingdom is crucial to the overall health of the site, ensuring that the vine roots symbiotically coexist with their subterranean neighbors.
 While the vine roots feed the fungi precious carbon from the air, the fungi in turn make soil nutrients available to the vines.
 By leaving our soils untilled, we also aim to do our bit in sequestering carbon from the atmosphere.

 Similarly, by working with local produce, we ensure our carbon footprint is kept to a minimum.
 Our sprays are administered by a lightweight RTV (instead of a heavy tractor).
-Next year we look forward to including the electric (and light) Monarch tractor.

 Above all, we believe in minimizing our human impact as much as possible.
 By eschewing monoculture, we embrace the full complexity of Mother Nature in a vineyard environment.
 By making our touch as light and gentle as possible, we can guarantee the health of this place for future generations, while making delicious wines and cider as we go.